undefined-charity/k9campout-site/_pages/tickets.md

 This year, TRC is not doing reserved tent sites (its first come first served, outside of group bookings).
 Camping with the pack will get you a reserved tent site, alongside other attendees.

 - Camping with the pack tickets include all camping costs
-- BYO Event tickets require you have another camping arrangement with TRC (RV, Seasonal Site ect)
+- BYO Event tickets require you have another camping arrangement with TRC (RV, Seasonal Site, First Come Tent Site ect)

 <div id="eventbrite-widget-container-510405575817"></div>